andrew-m-stambaugh/Food-Delivery-Time-Regression-Model/README.md

-# Food Delivery Regression Model
+# Food Delivery Time Regression Model

 This repository contains all of the files used and created as part of a data science challenge in Kaggle. link at https://www.kaggle.com/datasets/gauravmalik26/food-delivery-dataset?select=train.csv.